-Celery juice has become very popular over the last year because of celebrities coming out and stating that it cured their eczema, psoriasis, other kinds of dermatitis, helped their digestive issues, their autoimmune conditions, and more.
+Celery juice has become very popular over the last year because of celebrities coming out and stating that it cured their eczema, psoriasis, other kinds of dermatitis, helped their digestive issues, autoimmune conditions, and more.

 I’m humbled by the effects it’s had on my body too.

-I ate a healthy diet, still do, yet still had some small eczema spots on my skin that never really wanted to go away.
+I ate a healthy diet, and still do, yet still had some small eczema spots on my skin that never really wanted to go away.
 Celery juice changed all of that.

 This post contains affiliate links.
 Visit the disclosure page for more information.

 You need just two things to make celery juice: celery and a juicer.

 Some people also add ginger, fruits like apples, or vegetables like carrots, spinach, or tomato juice.
 I recommend trying to stick to pure celery at first.
 It tastes clean and mild, so most people don’t object to the taste.

 In a clean juicer, feed 8-12 stalks of celery through the vegetable shoot of your vegetable juicer.
 Collect the celery juice in a clean pint jar or mason jar.
 This will yield between 8 and 12 oz of celery juice.

 Now first thing in the morning, every morning, on an empty stomach, sip and enjoy your celery juice.

 An inexpensive juicer will do the trick for a recipe like this one from Mueller.